jval1972/Mars3D/readme.txt

 History
 -------
 Fixed intermission screen showing a previously closed menu as the background in OpenGL mode.
+Barrels can not be destroyed by shock gun, flame gun and disks.

 Version 1.0.7.744 (20211225)
 -----------------